vs-vivek/Glassy_adhesion_dynamics/README.md

 ## Installation guide
 ### 1. Install MATLAB (https://www.mathworks.com/products/matlab.html).
 The installation usually takes approximately 1 hour.

-## Simulation Instructions:
+## Simulation Instructions

+### 1. Code Overview
-### 1. All the code required to produce migration trajectories for both glassy model and conventional model are provided in the "Codes and Data" folder.
+All MATLAB scripts required to generate migration trajectories for both the **glassy model** and the **conventional (constant τ<sub>off</sub>) model** are provided in the **`Codes and Data`** folder.

-### 2. Simply download the matlab scripts titled "glassy_model_xD.m" or "constant_tau_off_model.m" and run it using MATLAB.
-Instructions to change parameters are provided in the scripts but main parameter to change is "eta" i.e viscosity.
+### 2. Running the Simulations
+Download and run either `glassy_model_xD.m` or `constant_tau_off_model.m` using MATLAB.
+Instructions for modifying parameters are provided within the scripts—most notably the parameter `eta`, which controls the substrate viscosity.

+### 3. Sample Outputs
-### 3. Sample code runs have also been provided for reference and the migration trajectories of cells for slow and fast relaxing substrates using both glassy and constant_tau_off model can be compared to see the drastic difference.
+Sample outputs are included for reference.
+You can compare migration trajectories of cells on **slow-** and **fast-relaxing substrates** using both models.

+> ⚠️ Note: Since the simulations are stochastic, individual runs may vary slightly, but the key trends will remain consistent.

+**Example behaviors:**
+- In the **glassy model**, cells on slow-relaxing substrates tend to become trapped, while on fast-relaxing substrates, they escape trapping and take longer steps.
+- In the **constant τ<sub>off</sub> model**, cells display uniform behavior across substrate types, with no trapping observed.

+### 4. Data Analysis
+Various quantities of interest (e.g., displacement, speed, persistence) can be extracted from the simulation outputs for further analysis, as described in the manuscript and supplementary information.